libing-milly/cs6620_postgresql/README.md

 ## Developer Guide:

-There are 4 components in this project, the frontend, the backend server, the central repository and the configuration of postgres server.
-In the following sections we will explain the steps needed to configure and run each component.
+In the following sections we will explain the steps needed to set up each of the 4 main components of this project in order:

+1. the configuration of postgres server (for auto replication and failover)
+2. the backend server
+3. the central repository and the poller script
+4. the web interface

 ### Configuration of postgres server

-* First step of running this project is to set up the primary and secondary postgres servers on two different VMs:
+First step of setting up this project is to install and configure the primary and standby postgres servers on two different VMs (We are using Centos 8 OS and PostgreSQL version 13):
+1. Step 1 - 4 go through the installation of Postgres server
+2. Step 5 -14 go through the configuration of auto repliaction and failover.
+3. Configuration of keepalived

 #### Step 1: Install PostgreSQL 13 on CentOS 8 on both servers